Modular Pop-Up Satellite Tag

 The SeaTag-MOD™ modular pop-up satellite tag provides a detailed representation of what happens along the migration pattern of a species through its built-in depth, accelerometer, magnetometer and temperature sensor.

-Significantly more capable than competitors such as miniPAT and X-Tag at a significantly lower price point, only $1,750-$2,500.
+Significantly more capable than competitors and at a significantly lower price point, only $1,750-$2,500.
 This economy enables leading edge research on a larger sampling of animals within a given budget, boosting the relevance of results.
 And, because we build these tags to stock you can often procure them within days.

 Published Works and Reporting Rates

 SeaTag-MOD™ consists of two sections: the main section and a payload or release section.
 The main section houses the sensor suite and related mechanical parts (3-axis magnetometer, 3-axis accelerometer, depth sensor, temperature sensor, solar power system, Argos transmitter, microSD card, and low-drag float).
 The release section houses the burn chamber and tether attachment point and a swivel (no swivel is optional).

 The modular design makes SeaTag-MOD instantly re-useable.
 Its solar powered transmissions, often lasting months or even years, not only allow you to retrieve detailed time series data in addition to summaries, but also enable recovery of popped-up or shedded tags when near shore or on the beach.
 With gigabytes of memory, a data treasure trove awaits you in these cases.
 And following data recovery and perhaps some cleaning, just attach a new release section and use again!